 Often, but not always, you can see the little root buds swollen and just waiting for contact with soil and moisture to grow.

 The gladiolus is sometimes called the ‘sword lily’.
 At the appointed time, ‘little swords’ slices through the soil and announces their presence.

 Glads are in the iris family and come in zillions of colors and hues.

 The bulbs can be dug and saved in a warm location from one year to the next.
-They aren’t supposed to overwinter, I’ve heard, but surprisingly, in our zone 5B garden we have had glads act more like perennials for the last 5 years.
+I’ve heard and read they aren’t supposed to overwinter, but surprisingly, in our zone 5B garden we have had glads act more like perennials for the last 5 years.

 It is suggested that you dig and divide your corms every couple of years in the fall, being sure to discard any damaged or diseased corms.
 The plant should be separated from the corm as close to the corm as possible, either by hand breaking or cutting with pruning shears.
 Store any lifted corms in a cool, dry place, in single layers in a flat or ventilated tray.
 Then, replant those corms the following February or March.

 - Water twice a week during heat waves.